asdfzxcvbn/appdupe/README.md

 this is really messy. i made this without caring about quality so there's probably some bugs.. who cares though, it works, doesn't it?

-also, there might be some remaining shared app containers due to app extensions. you can use [pyzule](https://github.com/asdfzxcvbn/pyzule) to remove app extensions, change the app display name, and modify the app further.
+~~also, there might be some remaining shared app containers due to app extensions. you can use [pyzule](https://github.com/asdfzxcvbn/pyzule) to remove app extensions, change the app display name, and modify the app further.~~

-don't change the bundle id though.. not sure if that would break anything due to changing `application-identifier`. you can try if you want and tell me if it works, just open an issue or dm me on telegram or something.
+appdupe now forcibly removes app extensions since keeping them causes issues.

 ## updating duped apps
 let's think of this example: you need to duplicate discord, so you run this command: